 Potential conflicts of interest may arise among the Manager or its affiliates and the Fund.
-The Manager and its affiliates have no fiduciary duties to the Fund and its shareholders other than as provided in the LLC Agreement, which may permit them to favor their own interests to the detriment of the Fund and the shareholders.
+The Manager and its affiliates have no fiduciary duties to the Fund and its shareholders other than as provided in the LLC Agreement, which may permit them to favor their own interests to the detriment of the Fund and its shareholders.

 The Manager will manage the affairs of the Fund.
-Conflicts of interest may arise among the Manager and its affiliates, including the Index Provider, the Reference Rate Provider and the Authorized Participants on the one hand, and the Fund and its shareholders, on the other hand.
+Conflicts of interest may arise among the Manager and its affiliates, including the Authorized Participant on the one hand, and the Fund and its shareholders, on the other hand.
 As a result of these conflicts, the Manager may favor its own interests and the interests of its affiliates over the Fund and its shareholders.
 These potential conflicts include, among others, the following: